jasn-armstrng/ISS-Tracker/ISS Tracker ver 0.1 - Program Documentation.md

 ###### ISS Data Extract
-- Use to both get current data about the ISS and reverse-geolocating its lat/long.
+- Used to both get current data about the ISS and reverse-geolocating its lat/long.
 ```Python
 @time_this
 def get_data_from_api(url: str) -> json: